JJeris/blendio-electronjs/README.md

 OK- create,
 OK- open.
 OK- Read in existing Blender versions (?)

+------- Consider adding foreign key to blender_repo_paths
+------- Consider adding index to blender_repo_paths.
+------- Give implementation to the foreign keys - show small text bubbles that show the information about the FK tables entry, excluding ID and timestamps.
+------- Move const values to const files.

+OK- Lietotnei jāspēj noteikt interneta savienojuma statusu un informēt lietotāju, ja tas nav pieejams;
-- Update Blender installation to, after download, check if entry exists.
+OK- Update Blender installation to, after download, check if entry exists.
 If exists, then handle accordingly, ideally, delete old entry and old files, start fresh.
 Both frameworks.
+OK- Update FE table to not show UUIDs.
+OK- Clean up FE issues
+OK- Update UI to fetch value in catch blocks
+OK- Update inerts refresh for Blender and Project files to delete entries, that no longer exist by their filepath.
+OK- Update js code to not use New, because the lists are mapped to the classes.
+OK- Compare the code to fix any mistakes or misaligned code, that would hinder analysis.
+OK- Implement notification system and add basic error text - minimal, max 10 words each.
+OK- Python scripts (B/F)
+OK- Launch args (B/F)
+OK- Blender versions (B/F)
+OK- Project Files (B/F)
+OK- FSU (B/F)
+OK- Validate update mechanisms = update should update the modified and accessed.
+Fetch should update the accessed.
+- Build it for windows successfully.

 - Update specification.
 - Finish projektējums
-- Compare the code to fix any mistakes or misaligned code, that would hinder analysis.
+- Redo screenshots
+- Finish the devlog - clean up text so that its readable.
 - Code analysis.
 - Performance analysis
 - Results
 - Theory.

+!!!!!!
+        for (const version of installedBlenderVersionList) {
+        ..Default::default()